Road traffic accidents

 Any accident on the road can have serious consequences, but when an accident involves a heavy goods vehicle, the risk of severe injury increases.
 If you’ve been injured in a lorry accident, our award-winning solicitors are on hand to support you.

-Many of our road traffic accident solicitors are considered leaders in the field with a significant amount of expertise.
+Many of our car accident lawyers are considered leaders in the field with a significant amount of expertise.

 Tracey Benson, head of serious injury south